Friday February 28 update 5.30 pm:

-Thank you everyone who visited this summer, and who made this a special place and time.
+Thank you everyone who visited last summer, and who made this a special place and time.
 Thank you for your generosity in contributing to the fundraiser for the Norton Summit-Ashton CFS – we raised over $900.

 Now there are no more cherries on the trees.
 Its time for grafting and pruning to start to get ready for next summer cherries.